Español/for Spanish speakers: Aquí hay un enlace a un pdf: Pautas para grupos de fidelidad

 Guidelines for Faithfulness Groups (also known as Peer Groups and Spiritual Accountability Groups)

 Faithfulness Group participants provide each other holy accompaniment and mutual accountability in being faithful.

 • The purpose of the Faithfulness Group meetings is to help pay attention to God’s presence and activity in the life of Friends who are attempting to be faithful in service, witness, daily life, following a leading, or carrying out a ministry.
-The Faithfulness Group practices provide ongoing support and help with discernment for the members of the group.
+The Faithfulness Group practices provide mutual ongoing support and help with discernment for the members of the group.

 • During a typical two-hour session, two people will each have the focus of the group for about one hour.
 Each focus person presents something about her/his experience in their efforts to be receptive to the Spirit and faithfully respond to its leadings.

 • The role of the group is to prayerfully listen and, as prompted by the Spirit, to ask questions after each presentation that can help presenters explore more deeply their relationship to, awareness of, and response to God in carrying out service, ministry, or witness.

 • Ideally, the group meets on an ongoing basis; in rotation, each member of the group will have a regular opportunity to be the focus of the group’s prayerful attention.